General / On-Track Rules

-- Any car pitting under yellow will automatically go to the tail position.
+- Any car pitting under yellow or red flag conditions will automatically go to the tail position.

 - If you stop on the track, you go to the tail.
 This includes the initial start.
 Stopping at an official under yellow flag conditions for certain safety reasons is allowed.
 (Note: If a Red Flag or completely blocked track situation occurs, officials reserve the right to revert to previous lap or initial start.)

 - Officials reserve the right to penalize drivers that either directly cause or intentionally cause a cautions.
 If officials determine that a driver intentionally caused a caution, officials may disqualify the driver for the night.